James Jackson (Georgia politician): Political career

 After the war, he built up his law practice in Savannah.
 Jackson was elected to the first Georgia state legislature in 1777 after he had been clerk of court in the Provincial Congress.
 His interest in the military was rekindled when he joined the Georgia militia in the defense of Georgia frontier settlers against Indian inhabitants.
 In 1788, Jackson was elected governor of Georgia but declined the position, citing his inexperience.

-In 1789, Jackson was elected to the First United States Congress.
-Prior to his election, though, Jackson had to fight an uphill battle in one of Georgia's most contentious districts.
-The First District was the least populated district in the state, and the three-fifths ratio in counting slaves, the district was considered to have a population of over 16,000 individuals.
-The district in which Jackson ran for Congress was one of the most contested in the state.
-During the election, Jackson had to campaign against two popular people who had all served in Congress, William Houston and Henry Osborne.
-Jackson won the seat for the first district by a narrow margin, and the result was unsuccessfully challenged by Osborne.
-As a Jeffersonian Republican, he vigorously opposed Secretary of the Treasury Alexander Hamilton's financial plans for federal assumption of the states' debts from the Revolutionary War.
-Jackson opposed many of Hamilton’s plans on how to relieve the states of their debts from the Revolutionary War.
-One of the first plans that Hamilton proposed was that of placing a tax on spirits.
-The proposition received a resounding rebuttal from Jackson who said that it would "deprive the mass of the people of almost the only luxury they enjoy, that of distilled spirits."
+In 1789, Jackson was elected to the First United States Congress in one of Georgia's most competitive districts.
+The First District was the least populated district in the state; because of the three-fifths rule for counting slaves, the district was deemed to have a population of over 16,000.
+It was also one of the most contested districts in the state.
+Jackson ran against William Houston and Henry Osborne, the former a veteran of the Confederation Congress, the latter of the Continental Congress.
+Jackson won by a narrow margin, and the result was unsuccessfully challenged by Osborne.
+As a Jeffersonian Republican, he vigorously opposed Secretary of the Treasury Alexander Hamilton's plans for federal assumption of the states' debts from the Revolutionary War.

-It was originally suggested that the tax would be $0.15 per gallon tax, but Jackson countered that with a $0.12 per gallon tax.
-Jackson’s suggestion was denied so the bill was passed with the $0.15 per gallon tax on distilled spirits.
+One of Hamilton's first proposals was to tax spirits.
+Jackson opposed that proposal, saying it would "deprive the mass of the people of almost the only luxury they enjoy, that of distilled spirits."
+It was originally suggested that the tax be 15¢ a gallon, but Jackson backed a competing proposal for a tax of 12¢ a gallon.
+The higher tax was passed despite Jackson's opposition.

-The next bill that Jackson and Hamilton fought over was the assumption of states’ debts from the war.
-Hamilton wanted to lump all of the states' debts from the Revolutionary War into one national debt in which the states all worked together to pay off the debt.
-Jackson strongly believed that states like Georgia that accumulated little debt during the war should not have to work to pay off other states' debts by paying more taxes.
-He was also strongly opposed to efforts to curtail slavery.
-He warned that ending slavery would "(...) light up the flame of civil discord for the people of the Southern States (...) they will never suffer themselves to be divested of their property without a struggle.”
+The next bill over which Jackson and Hamilton fought concerned the assumption of states' debts from the Revolutionary War.
+Hamilton wanted to collapse all of the states' debts from the war into one national debt, which would spread the burden of repayment ratably across the union.
+Jackson, by contrast, believed that states like Georgia that accumulated little debt during the war should not bear the burden of repayment at the same rate as the higher-debt states.
+He also opposed efforts to curtail slavery.
+He warned that ending slavery would "light up the flame of civil discord for the people of the Southern States" who "will never suffer themselves to be divested of their property without a struggle."